Erlite/Valerie/docs/Howto.md

 ?> *https://www.myget.org/F/discord-net/api/v3/index.json*

 Install the latest version of the following from Nuget ( Make sure to check off prereleases):
-  - Discord.Net 1.0 (This should also install Discord.Net.Commands, Discord.Net.WebSocket automatically.
+  - Discord.Net 1.0 (This should also install Discord.Net.Commands, Discord.Net.WebSocket, etc automatically.
 If it doesn't do it manually)
-  - Discord.Net.Core
-  - Discord.Net.Rest
   - Discord.Addons.InteractiveCommands
   - Discord.Addons.EmojiTools
   - Discord.Addons.WS4NetCompatibility

-Once packages are installed, start importing the folders/files.
+Once packages are installed, start importing the folders/files within the project.

-!>*FOLDERS:* Attributes, Classes, Handlers, Modules, Services

-!>*FILES:* Core.cs
+?> **Folders/Files not needed:** Properties, Docs, App.config, .gitignore

 A simple copy paste should do the trick: